 A common theme links all these activities.
 We work with complicated subjects and problems, we make complex things understandable, and we make tricky issues manageable.

 Please take a look at the rest of the site to find out how we can help with your communications needs.
 We are based in London but are happy to work anywhere.

 Martin is a frequent speaker and consultant on global university ranking, as a founder of the QS Quacquarelli Symonds rankings system.
-For example he spoke at the International Workshop on Performance Management in Beijing.
-This activity, alongside a December spell of consultancy work at Fu Jen Catholic University in Taiwan in December 2012.
+For example he spoke at the International Workshop on Performance Management in Beijing in October 2012 and undertook a spell of consultancy work at Fu Jen Catholic University in Taiwan in December 2012.
 This work forms part of his deep and sustained role as a participant in, observer of and consultant on international systems for university ranking.
 More on that theme from the obvious tab above.

-See my blog post for details of the media training work which I carried out with Wendy Barnaby at the European Grid Initiative Community Forum in Madrid in September 2013, and in Munich a year earlier.
+Also see my blog post for details of the media training and communications skills work which I carried out with Wendy Barnaby at the European Grid Initiative Community Forum in Madrid in September 2013, and in Munich a year earlier.

-For the green enthusiasts among you, Wendy and I produced the science content for Grantham Review 2012, the annual glossy publication of the Grantham Institute for Climate Change at Imperial College, London, and also for its sister body, the Imperial Energy Futures Lab.
+For the green enthusiasts among you, Wendy and I have produced the science content for Grantham Outlook, the annual glossy publication of the Grantham Institute for Climate Change at Imperial College, London, for four years in succession.

 And for a quick look at our bizarre hobby of total solar eclipse-spotting, see Martin’s piece on eclipse tourism in the Financial Times, September 29/30 2012.